Warriors host Cavaliers as part of Christmas lineup

 The visiting Wolves, who played on Christmas last season, had one of the most active offseasons in the league by trading for Jimmy Butler and signing Jeff Teague, Taj Gibson and Jamal Crawford.
 It will be the first Christmas game for Lakers rookie Lonzo Ball, who will be featured on national television heavily this season.

 As Christmas falls on a Monday this year, the NBA will have to compete with NFL games for the second consecutive year.
 The Pittsburgh Steelers play the Texans in Houston at 4:30 p.m.
-ET on NBC and the Oakland Raiders will play the Eagles in Philadelphia in the standard Monday Night Football position at 8:30 p.m.
+ET on NBC, and the Oakland Raiders will play the Eagles in Philadelphia on Monday Night Football at 8:30 p.m.
 ET on ESPN.

 Fans in Houston, Philadelphia and Oakland will get a chance to see both their pro basketball and football teams play on Christmas.